telerik/kendo-ui-core/docs/controls/navigation/panelbar/how-to/use-custom-content-containers.md

 ---
 title: Use Custom Content Containers in the PanelBar
 page_title: Use Custom Content Containers in the PanelBar | Kendo UI PanelBar
-description: "Learn how to use custom content containers in the Kendo UI PanelBar"
+description: "Learn how to use custom content containers in the Kendo UI PanelBar widget."
 slug: howto_use_custom_content_containers_in_the_panelbar_widget
 ---

-# Use Custom Content Containers
+# Use Custom Content Containers in the PanelBar

-The example below demonstrates how to use custom content containers in the PanelBar
+The example below demonstrates how to use custom content containers in the Kendo UI PanelBar widget.

 ###### Example